We accept Apple Pay Google Pay Quick and secure payment options.

 4. Writing first-person statements.

-5. Basing claims on emotional appeal.
+5. Basing positions on emotional appeal.

 6. Cluttering arguments with multiple ideas.